iobroker-community-adapters/ioBroker.countdown/README.md

 ## Credits

-This adapter would not have been possible without the great work of @inbux (https://github.com/inbux), who created pre V1.x.x releases of this adapter.
+This adapter would not have been possible without the great work of @jack-blackson (https://github.com/jack-blackson)", who created pre V3.x.x releases of this adapter.

 ## Changelog